 What Are The Roles And Responsibilities Of A Facilities Manager

 This is where having a dedicated facilities manager comes in.
-Facilities manager are generally responsible for ensuring everything to do with the physical infrastructure of the business is running as it should, as well as identifying areas for greater efficiency and cost-saving.
+Facilities managers are generally responsible for ensuring everything to do with the physical infrastructure of the business is running as it should, as well as identifying areas for greater efficiency and cost-saving.

 The Importance Of Good Facilities Management